 Government-wide financial statements consist of the Statement of Net Position and the Statement of Activities.
 These statements report information on all of the non-fiduciary activities of the primary government.
-Governmental activities are supported by contributions from Brazos County, City of Bryan, City of College Station, grants awarded by the Texas Department of State Health Services (DSHS) and charges for services.
+Governmental activities are supported by contributions from Brazos County, City of Bryan, City of College Station, grants awarded by the Texas Department of State Health Services (DSHS), revenues received from the Texas Health and Human Services Commission for the Medicaid transformation waiver programs and charges for services.